gvwilson/thirdbit/fiction/madica/index.md

 who had captured Madica outside.

 Or more precisely, on it lay her head, and next to it, the disassembled pieces of her body.
-"Mummy..." the head whimpered.
-"Daddy...
-Where are you?
-Help me, please..."
+"Mummy…" the head whimpered.
+"Daddy… Where are you?
+Help me, please…"

 "And if you make Mr. Secretary mad," the pogo ELF added, "They take you apart, and take the brain chip out, and then you miss home more than